Read Smith’s plans for the fall 2021 semester.

-- Let the College know promptly by contacting Smith Campus Police 413-538-2490 and the Program/Activity Director for your child’s program/activity if your child expresses concern about behavior that may be abusive or neglectful.
+- Let the College know promptly by contacting Smith College Department of Campus Safety 413-538-2490 and the Program/Activity Director for your child’s program/activity if your child expresses concern about behavior that may be abusive or neglectful.

 - In Massachusetts, any person having reasonable cause to believe that a child has been subjected to abuse or acts of abuse should immediately report this information to the DCF Area Office serving the child's residence and ask for the Protective Screening Unit.
 You will find a directory of the DCF Area Offices at the end of this Guide.
 Offices are staffed between 9 am and 5 pm weekdays.
 To make a report at any other time, including after 5 p.m. and on weekends and holidays, please call the Child-At-Risk Hotline at 1-800-792-5200.
 A concerned caller does not need proof to report an allegation of child abuse and can make the report anonymously.